 The people of Tepoztlán are descended from the Tlahuica inhabitants of the fertile valley that leads toward nearby Cuernavaca.
 To this day, the oral traditions of that culture survive in legends handed down from generation to generation, told now in Spanish, though a few old people can still recite the ancient poems in Náhuatl.
 Their defeat of a proposed golf complex (the so-called “Golf War”) made international headlines in the mid-1990’s and has inspired communities elsewhere in Mexico.

-Tepoztlán is an ideal place to study Spanish.
+Tepoztlán is a paradise for those inclined to hike, visit nearby ruins, sample the local food or work on their Spanish.
 For those wishing to enroll in customized classes, we highly recommend Cemanahuac.